-Western ringtail possums are among the species most likely to be impacted by recent and predicted climate change in the south-west because they have very specific habitat requirements, have a poor ability to migrate and have lost large areas of habitat.
+Western ringtail possums are among the species most likely to be impacted by recent and predicted climate change in the south-west because they have very specific habitat requirements, have a poor ability to migrate and have lost large areas of habitat (de Torres 2009; Molloy et al. 2014).
 In addition they are sensitive to drought-induced stress.
 Over the past 30 years there has been an approximate 20 per cent decline in rainfall in the south-west of WA, with more reductions in rainfall and increased temperatures predicted due to global climate change (Timbal 2004).
-These changes could result in further contraction of the species to the most fertile and mesic remnants of their extant range (Wayne 2005, Jones and Francesconi 2007).
+Changes in these and other associated factors such as fire regimes and the intensity and frequency of severe weather event could result in further contraction of the species to the most fertile and mesic remnants of their extant range (Wayne 2005, Jones and Francesconi 2007).
+Species distribution modelling using bioclimatic variable predicted a reduction of up to 60 per cent in the range of western ringtail possums and its habitat towards the south-west by 2050 (Molloy et al. 2014).